 Friday March 12, 11am – 2:30pm

-Kicking off with distinguished speakers, Demo Day on March 12 will be the culminating event of the two-week Techsprint and will give teams the opportunity to present their solutions to a panel of judges.
-Each demo will end with judge Q&A, and after all teams have presented, judges will privately deliberate.
-The event will end with an awards ceremony to celebrate the winning teams.
+Demo Day on March 12, 2021 was the culminating event of the two-week Techsprint when teams had the opportunity to present their solutions to a panel of judges.
+Each demo ended with judge Q&A, and after all teams presented, the judges privately deliberated.
+The event ended with an awards ceremony to celebrate the winning teams.

 Sandra Ro, Global Blockchain Business Council